enessyarali/Easy-Warehouse/DesignDocument.md

 For every SKU selected, positionId with matching skuId are returned.

     Array<SKUitem> loadSKUitem (rfid :String=null, skuId :Integer=null)
 Select alla SKUitem with the given skuId and rfId.
-If no id is provided, it returns all SKUitems in the database.
+If no id is provided, it returns all SKUitems in the database with Available equals to true.

     Array<Position> loadPosition(positionId :String=null)
 Select all Position with the given positionId.
 If no positionId is provided, it returns all Positions in the database.